ThomasHeinThura/Tensorflow_helper_function/example-file/retuers/README.md

 * The others RNN models that a lot of time 5min for one epoch and take a lot of memory.
 I think it is because when the dataset input is tokenized and the training starts with a large tensor array and takes heavy input to RNN layers.
 * From my point of view, the main reason the model is easy to overfit and val_loss is hard to come down to 0.8 mark is because of the dataset.
 * Trying to import from the text dataset or reverse the tokenized data to the text data and embedded again may fix the problem.
+* I try reversing the tokenized data to the text data and the RNN model can be trained easily.
+* Although the RNN model can be trained easily, val_accuracy is not increased much and is likely to overfit.